Carburetor: Choke

-During cold starts, fuel vaporizes less readily and tends to condense on the walls of the intake manifold, starving the cylinders of fuel and making the engine difficult to start, thus additional fuel is required (for a given amount of air) to start and run the engine until it warms up.
+During cold weather fuel vaporizes less readily and tends to condense on the walls of the intake manifold, starving the cylinders of fuel and making cold starts difficult.
+Additional fuel is required (for a given amount of air) to start and run the engine until it warms up, provided by a choke valve.

-A choke is used to supply this extra fuel.
-While the engine is warming up, a partially closed choke restricts the flow of air at the entrance to the carburetor, which increases the vacuum in the main metering circuit, causing more fuel to be supplied to the engine via the main jets.
-In older cars, the choke was manually operated by the driver, often using a lever or knob on the dashboard.
-Automatic chokes became more commonplace from the late 1950s, whereby a bimetallic thermostat was used to automatically close and open the choke based on the temperature of the engine's coolant liquid, an electrical resistance heater or air drawn through a tube connected to an engine exhaust source.
-A choke closed after the engine has warmed up increases the engine's fuel consumption and exhaust gas emissions and causes the engine to run rough and lack power.
+While the engine is warming up the choke valve is partially closed, restricting the flow of air at the entrance to the carburetor.
+This increases the vacuum in the main metering circuit, causing more fuel to be supplied to the engine via the main jets.
+Prior to the late 1950s the choke was manually operated by the driver, often using a lever or knob on the dashboard.
+Since then, automatic chokes became more commonplace.
+These either use a bimetallic thermostat to automatically regulate the choke based on the temperature of the engine's coolant liquid, an electrical resistance heater to do so, or air drawn through a tube connected to an engine exhaust source.
+A choke left closed after the engine has warmed up increases the engine's fuel consumption and exhaust gas emissions, and causes the engine to run rough and lack power due to an over-rich fuel mixture.

-However, excessive fuel (called a flooded engine) can prevent an engine from starting.
-To remove the excess fuel, many carburetors include an 'unloader mechanism', whereby the choke is held open to allow extra air into the engine in order to clear out the excess fuel.
-In order to activate the unloader mechanism, the driver holds the throttle pedal fully open while cranking the engine.
+However, excessive fuel can flood an engine and prevent it from starting.
+To remove the excess fuel, many carburetors with automatic chokes allow it to be held open (by manually, depressing the accelerator pedal to the floor and briefly holding it there while cranking the starter) to allow extra air into the engine until the excess fuel is cleared out.

-Another method used by carburetors to improve the operation of a cold engine is a fast idle cam.
-This cam is connected to the choke and prevents the throttle from closing fully while the choke is in operation.
+Another method used by carburetors to improve the operation of a cold engine is a fast idle cam, which is connected to the choke and prevents the throttle from closing fully while the choke is in operation.
 The resulting increase in idle speed provides a more stable idle for a cold engine (by better atomizing the cold fuel) and helps the engine warm up quicker.

 Idle circuit

+The system within a carburetor that meters fuel when the engine is running at low RPM.
+The idle circuit is generally activated by vacuum near the (near closed) throttle plate, where the air speed increases to cause a low-pressure area in the idle passage/port, thus causing fuel to flow through the idle jet.
+The idle jet is set at some constant value by the carburetor manufacturer, thus flowing a specified amount of fuel.

 Off-idle circuit

 Many carburetors use an off-idle circuit, which includes an additional fuel jet which is briefly used as the throttle starts to open.
-This jet is located in a low-pressure area behind the throttle.
+This jet is located in a low-pressure area caused by the high air speed near the (partly closed) throttle.
 The additional fuel it provides is used to compensate for the reduced vacuum that occurs when the throttle is opened, thus smoothing the transition from the idle circuit to the main metering circuit.